qiufuyu123/QPathPlanner/README.md

 Welcome to QPathPlanner!
 This Open-source winform(c#) project aims to create a convenient tool to plan the autonomous path for VEX robots

 QPathPlanner gets its inspiration from FRC's PathPlanner
+Feel free to open any issues, or contact me on `qiufuyutony@outlook.com`

 ## License